Samuel S. Edwin, Ph.D.

 Dr. Edwin received his Ph.D. in physiology from Wayne State University School of Medicine, and his bachelor’s degree in zoology from Brigham Young University.
 He has authored or co-authored more than 150 scientific publications in peer-reviewed national and international journals.

-Acting Director, Agriculture Select Agent Services
+National Director, Agriculture Select Agent Services

 Animal and Plant Health Inspection Service